 Our dog's health, happiness and just overall well-being is always at the forefront.
-All of our puppies are raised underfoot, receive early neurological stimulation, are properly socialized, and receive impeccable care within our home.
+Each puppy is raised underfoot, receives early neurological stimulation, is properly socialized, and receives impeccable care within our home.
 If you want to learn more about Golden Valley Kennels, see our about page here.

 Raising Your new Golden Retriever